apache/shardingsphere-on-cloud/terraform/amazon/README.md

-# Apache ShardingSphere Terraform Module
+# Terraform Module for Apache ShardingSphere-Proxy Cluster
 A terraform module to create an Apache ShardingSphere Proxy Cluster on AWS.

 Terraform will create a cluster with the following architecture: